The Untold Truth Exposed

 View Story

-Director Found Guilty of Misconduct as Quality Security Limited Faces Licensing Ban
+Director Found Guilty of Misconduct as Faces Licensing Ban

 Vetekina Taulanga, a director of Quality Security Limited (QSL), has been found guilty of misconduct, leading to the cancellation of his Certificate of Approval (COA) and the rejection of Quality Security Limited license application.